ysyk2021/the-ultimate-guide-to-team-survey-questions/src/chapter-17.md

-# What Changes Would You Like to See in Your Role?

 One of the most important questions to ask in a team survey is: "What changes would you like to see in your role?"
 This question can provide valuable insights into employee engagement, job satisfaction, and areas for improvement.